What does Music for Wellbeing mean to Scottish Ensemble?

 Interested in arranging a Music for Wellbeing session for you School, Business or Community Group?

-Get in touch with Anne, our Wellbeing Programme Manager at anne.tavendale@scottishensemble.co.uk to learn more about our Music for Wellbeing sessions.
+Get in touch with Emma, our Head of Artistic Planning & Production at emma.hunter@scottishensemble.co.uk to learn more about our Music for Wellbeing sessions.